lapointtravels/lapoint/wp-content/plugins/shortpixel-image-optimiser/readme.txt

 == Description ==

-**A freeemium easy to use, comprehensive, stable and frequently updated image compression plugin supported by the friendly team that created it.  :)**
+**A freemium easy to use, comprehensive, stable and frequently updated image compression plugin supported by the friendly team that created it.  :)**

 Increase your website's SEO ranking, number of visitors and ultimately your sales by optimizing any image or PDF document on your website.
-ShortPixel is an easy to use, lightweight, install-and-forget-about-it <a rel="friend" href="https://shortpixel.com" target="_blank">image optimization</a> plugin that can compress all your past images and PDF documents with a single click.
+ShortPixel is an easy to use, lightweight, install-and-forget-about-it <a href="https://shortpixel.com" target="_blank">image optimization</a> plugin that can compress all your past images and PDF documents with a single click.
 New images are automatically resized/rescaled and optimized on the fly, in the background.

 **Ready for a quick DEMO? <a href="https://addendio.com/try-plugin/?slug=shortpixel-image-optimiser" target="_blank">Test here.</a>**

-This plugin uses minimal resources and works well with any shared, cloud, VPS or dedicated web hosting.
-It can optimize any image you have on your website even the images that aren't listed in Media Library like those in galleries like NextGEN or added directly via FTP!
+Short Pixel uses minimal resources and works well with any shared, cloud, VPS or dedicated web hosting.
+It can optimize any image you have on your website even the images that aren't listed in Media Library like those in galleries like <a href="https://wordpress.org/plugins/nextgen-gallery/" target="_blank">NextGEN</a>, <a href="https://wordpress.org/plugins/modula-best-grid-gallery/" target="_blank">Modula</a> or added directly via FTP!

 Both lossy and lossless image compression is available for the most common image types (JPG, PNG, GIF and WebP) plus PDF files.
 We also offer **glossy** JPEG compression which is a very high quality lossy optimization algorithm.
 Specially designed for photographers!
 Optimized images mean better user experience, better PageSpeed Insights or GTmetrix results, better Google PageRank and more visitors.

-Make an instant <a rel="friend" href="http://shortpixel.com/image-compression-test" target="_blank">image compression test</a> on your site or <a rel="friend" href="http://shortpixel.com/online-image-compression" target="_blank">compress some images</a> to make sure they are to your liking.
+Make an instant <a href="http://shortpixel.com/image-compression-test" target="_blank">image compression test</a> on your site or <a href="http://shortpixel.com/online-image-compression" target="_blank">compress some images</a> to make sure they are to your liking.

 **Why is ShortPixel the best choice when it comes to image optimization or PDF compression?**

-* popular plugin with over 40,000 active installations according to WordPress
+* popular plugin with over 50,000 active installations according to WordPress
 * compress JPG, PNG, GIF (still or animated) images and also PDF documents
+* option to automatically convert PNG to JPG if that will result in smaller images.
+Ideal for large images in PNG format.
 * no file size limit
-* option to freely convert any JPEG, PNG or GIF (even animated ones!) to **WebP** for more Google love. <a rel="friend" href="http://blog.shortpixel.com/how-webp-images-can-speed-up-your-site/" target="_blank">How to enable WebP?</a>
+* option to freely convert any JPEG, PNG or GIF (even animated ones!) to **WebP** for more Google love. <a href="http://blog.shortpixel.com/how-webp-images-can-speed-up-your-site/" target="_blank">How to enable WebP?</a>
+* option to include the generated WebP images into the front-end pages by using the &lt;picture&gt; tag instead of &lt;img&gt;
-* compatible with WP Retina 2x - all **retina images** are automatically compressed. <a rel="friend" href="http://blog.shortpixel.com/how-to-use-optimized-retina-images-on-your-wordpress-site-for-best-user-experience-on-apple-devices/" target="_blank">How to benefit from Retina displays?</a>
+* compatible with WP Retina 2x - all **retina images** are automatically compressed. <a href="http://blog.shortpixel.com/how-to-use-optimized-retina-images-on-your-wordpress-site-for-best-user-experience-on-apple-devices/" target="_blank">How to benefit from Retina displays?</a>
-* optimize thumbnails as well as featured images
+* optimize thumbnails as well as featured images.
+You can also **select individual thumbnails to exclude** from optimization.
 * ability to optimize any image on your site including images in **NextGEN Gallery** and any other image gallery or slider
 * featured images can be automatically resized before being optimized with 2 different options.
 No need for additional plugins like Imsanity
 * CMYK to RGB conversion
 * **24h <a href="https://wordpress.org/support/plugin/shortpixel-image-optimiser/reviews/?filter=5" target="_blank">stellar support</a>** (24/7) directly from developers.
 * easily **test lossy/lossless** versions of the images with a single click in your Media Library
-* **great for photographers**: <a rel="friend" href="http://blog.shortpixel.com/how-much-smaller-can-be-images-without-exif-icc/" target="_blank">keep or remove EXIF</a> data from your images, compress images with lossless option
+* **great for photographers**: <a href="http://blog.shortpixel.com/how-much-smaller-can-be-images-without-exif-icc/" target="_blank">keep or remove EXIF</a> data from your images, compress images with lossless option
 * works well with both HTTPS and HTTP websites
 * you can run ShortPixel plugin on **multiple websites** or on a **multisite** with a **single API Key**
 * it is **safe to test** and use the plugin: all the original images can be restored with a click, either one by one or in bulk